tomstoll/rt_pabr/README.md

 # Real-Time pABR System

+**This project is in active development and has not been thoroughly tested.**

 This system runs parallel Auditory Brainstem Response (pABR) experiments with microsecond-precision audio/trigger timing while simultaneously pulling a live EEG stream via Lab Streaming Layer (LSL) to compute, analyze, and plot the brainstem responses in real-time.

 This has been developed and tested with a BioSemi ActiveTwo system running ActiView 10.4+.
 Future work is planned to add support for other amplifiers, such as the BrainVision ActiCHamp Plus.